NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

 This section provides a very high-level overview of NPBs functional design and operation.
-If you need more details you might want to go to :ref:`source/50_api_docs:Functions and Modules Documentation`, or take a look at the source code itself.
+If you need more details you might want to go to :ref:`source/50_api_docs:Modules, Classes, and Functions Documentation`, or take a look at the source code itself.
 The following text is extracted directly from the inline comments of the ``naif-pds4-bundler/src/pds/naif_pds4_bundler/__main__.py`` module.